-The Meadows Jazz Orchestra, under the direction of Adjunct Assistant Professor Dylan Smith, is a 25-member dual group consisting of a traditional large jazz ensemble and a small jazz combo.
-Students pursuing a variety of undergraduate and graduate degrees from Meadows School of the Arts and from across the SMU campus are selected by audition each fall.
-Current members of the Meadows Jazz Orchestra include students majoring in music performance, music education, composition, music theory pedagogy, sacred music, engineering, business and statistics.
+The Meadows Jazz Orchestra, under the direction of Dylan Smith, is a traditional large jazz ensemble totaling 18 students.
+Students are selected by audition each fall and are involved in an array of degree programs and majors across the Meadows School of the Arts and the SMU campus.
+The Meadows Jazz Orchestra has included students majoring in music performance, music education, music therapy, composition, music theory pedagogy, sacred music, creative computation, political science, engineering, economics, business and statistics.

-In addition to numerous performances held at the Meadows School of the Arts, the ensemble has performed at the North Texas Jazz Festival and The Dallas Woman’s Club; on April 12, 2016, the MJO will make its debut at the Dallas City Performance Hall as part of the Meadows Community Series.
+In addition to the numerous performances that the MJO has presented at the Meadows School of the Arts, the ensemble has performed at the North Texas Jazz Festival, the Dallas Woman’s Club, the Dallas City Performance Hall and at the 2016 Black Tie Dinner.

 In fall 2015, the MJO started a tradition of hosting an annual swing dance, which has become an SMU community favorite event.